Shtacks/GenAI-Shopping-List-Manager-CLI-App/APP_DOCUMENTATION.md

 - Add, view, and remove items from lists
 - Track creation and update timestamps for lists and items
 - View all saved lists with item counts and last update times
+- Mark items as purchased/unpurchased with easy tracking
 - Easy list selection interface with numbered options
 - Quick navigation with "Back" option in all submenus
-- Organized file storage in dedicated directories
+- Organized data storage in SQLite database

 ### 2. Item Details
 - Add quantities for each item
 - Include optional notes for items
 - Mark items as purchased/unpurchased
 - Organize items by categories
+- Track purchase status with visual indicators (✓)

 ### 3. AI-Powered Organization
 - Automatic categorization of items using GPT-3.5-turbo